datadrivenarticle/datadrivenarticle/index.md

 This page lists [design patterns for data-driven article](https://datadrivenarticle.github.io/patterns.html) collected to support the design and creative exploration of data-driven articles.
-We run a dedicated [workshop](https://datadrivenarticle.github.io/workshop.html) to help you applying and discussing design patterns in your work.
+We run a dedicated [workshop](https://datadrivenarticle.github.io/workshop.html) to help you apply and discuss design patterns in your work.

 ## What are Data-driven Articles？